adamga/Log-Egress-AI/README.md

 In this solution, we use log4j application insights appender to collect trace logs and send them automatically to the Azure Application Insights resource where the logs can be displayed and explored.

+For full information about configuring Application Insights for a Java application, please see https://docs.microsoft.com/en-us/azure/azure-monitor/app/java-get-started .

 Use the Application Insights Java agent in AI-Agent.xml file:
 ```
 <ApplicationInsightsAgent>